luukwienk/voik/README.md

    ```
    npm run dev
    ```
-2. Open your web browser and navigate to `http://localhost:3000` (or the port specified in the console)
+2. Open your web browser and navigate to `http://localhost:5173`

+### Planner Board
+- Open the Board tab (columns icon in the navbar).
+- Use the dropdown to select up to 5 lists as columns (persisted in `localStorage` under `voik_planner_columns`).
+- Drag to reorder columns; drag tasks within or across columns (tasks land where you drop them).
+- Add a task per column using the inline Add field.

+### Chat Assistant
+- Click the floating chat button to open the assistant.
+- Type a message or click the mic to start/stop voice.
+Allow mic permission and set `VITE_OPENAI_API_KEY` in `.env`.

+### Calendar
+- Drag a task from the Task List to the calendar (desktop) to create an event.

 ## Contributing to Voik